KennyMcGeoch/LeetCodeExercises/README.md

 2024.
 Maximize the Confusion of an Exam (Medium)
 2037.
 Minimum Number of Moves to Seat Everyone (Easy) 2038.
-Remove Colored Pieces if Both Neighbors are the Same Color (Medium) 2058.
+Remove Colored Pieces if Both Neighbors are the Same Color (Medium) 2053.
+Kth Distinct String in an Array (Easy)
+2058.
 Find the Minimum and Maximum Number of Nodes Between Critical Points (Medium) 2073.
 Time Needed to Buy Tickets (Easy)
 2089.
 Find Target Indices After Sorting Array (Easy)